TIM COOK ON TOUR: Here's everywhere the Apple CEO has been visiting

 — Christoph Dernbach (@CDernbach) February 23, 2015

 Another stop on Tim Cook’s schedule was at an Apple Store in Berlin.
-He gave a talk to employees, and was overheard saying that he wears his Apple Watch in the shower.
+He gave a talk to employees, and was overhead saying that he wears his Apple Watch in the shower.

 Das war großartig!
 Ich liebe Deutschland! pic.twitter.com/43pHDyg8iK